Working with Snakemake

 • Which output files the MRSA workflow produces.

-5 Parameters
+5 Parameters and configuration

 In a typical bioinformatics project, considerable efforts are spent on tweaking parameters for the various programs involved.
 It would be inconvenient if you had to change in the shell scripts themselves every time you wanted to run with a new setting.
 Luckily, there is a better option for this: the params keyword.